 Eastern Amberwings are found near bodies of water like streams, creeks, marshes, ponds and lagoons.
-They are small dragonflies that might be mistaken for wasps when they flick their tails.
+They have bright orange wings covered in veins and large red eyes.
+Brown and yellow lines on the abdominal segments mimic banding seen in wasps.
+They are small and flick their tails, a behavior that also simulates wasps.
+Unlike wasps, dragonflies do not have antennae.
 They are most active on sunny days.

 Scientific Name: Perithemis tenera